-Canine aggression is a serious problem for dog owners and a common reason that dogs are referred to as companion animal behavioral specialists.
+Possessive aggression in dogs is a serious problem for dog owners and a common reason that dogs are referred to as companion animal behavioral specialists.
 When a dog behaves aggressively toward people or other animals that approach valued objects such as a toy, treat, or food, the behavior is described as possession aggression.
-If you determine that this is the cause of your dog's aggression, you may be able to modify your pet's behavior.
+If you determine that this is the cause of your dog's aggression, you may be able to stop it with some training.

 What Is Possession Aggression in Dogs?